base-link/base/readme.md

   flex true
 ```

-#### Work
+#### Beat

-All types of abstract things are work objects.
+All types of abstract things are beat objects.
 These are subdivided into
-form work and task work.
+form beat and task beat.

 #### Form

 This is a record type.
-An instance is a mesh, a site with links.
+An instance is a site with links.

 ```link
 form bind